TouK/nussknacker/docs/scenarios_authoring/Spel.md

 | `'USD'`                                  | String     | Currency               |
 | `'bf3bb3e0-b359-4e18-95dd-1d89c7dc5135'` | String     | UUID                   |

+Usage example:
+Let's create a current ZonedDateTime from the instant.
+We can get the current instant using: `#DATE.now`.
+To create a ZonedDateTime from Instant we need to invoke the `atZone` method, which requires a parameter of type `ZoneId`.
+Thanks to the implicit conversion we can pass the appropriate String instead of creating a `ZoneId`
+object: `#DATE.now.atZone('Europe/Warsaw')`.

+#### Explicit conversions

-You can also use explicit conversions that are available in utility classes and build-in java conversion mechanisms:
+Explicit conversions are available in utility classes and build-in java conversion mechanisms:

 | Expression                                                      | Result                    | Type           |
 | ------------                                                    | --------                  | --------       |